 Posted By Alan Sackrin on November 17, 2016

-Living in Florida, it is important to be aware of how no fault insurance works and the injury requirements for recovering compensation for a car accident.
-Unfortunately, these requirements make Florida’s car accident compensation law different than most other states when it comes to victims being able to recover damages for their injuries.
+Living in Florida, it is important to be aware of how no fault insurance works as well as being familiar with the injury requirements under Florida Statute 627.737 for recovering compensation for a car accident.
+One reason for making this statement is because Florida’s car accident compensation law is different than most other states when it comes to victims being able to recover specific damages for their injuries.

 Are All Injuries Recoverable in a Florida Car Accident?